knetero/knetero/README.md

 ---

 ## 🌱 About Me
-I’m currently a student at **1337 Khouribga**, where I’m honing my skills in programming and software development.
-I’m passionate about building modern, responsive, and user-friendly web applications using **React.js** and **Next.js**.
-I love exploring new technologies and contributing to open-source projects.
+I’m a passionate **Frontend Developer** currently studying at **1337 Khouribga**, where I’m sharpening my skills in programming and software development.
+I specialize in building modern, responsive, and user-friendly web applications using **React.js** and **Next.js**.
+I’m always eager to explore new technologies, contribute to open-source projects, and solve real-world problems through code.

 ---